-Cleaning and disinfection recommendations are the same for all workplace community levels.
+Cleaning and disinfection recommendations are the same for all workplace hospital admission levels.
 Healthcare and healthcare support settings should refer to their infection control personnel for specific location requirements.

 Although recent research has indicated that surface transmission of SARS-CoV-2 is less likely than initially believed, there is still some potential for infection from contact with contaminated surfaces.
 As such, high-contact surfaces should be cleaned regularly.
 The current CDC recommendation is that high-touch surfaces be cleaned at least daily.
 This includes door handles, shared office and laboratory equipment, and light switches.
 These surfaces should be cleaned using a proper disinfectant.
 Information on approved disinfectants can be found at